 They feel “special” and demand you see them as that, and so as they are different there are different or no rules for them in life.
 They also tend to have secrets and secret lives and they like this as it feels like power to them.
 Armstrong showed this in his doping regime.

 As was noted in the media, Lance Armstrong did not respond or make appeals to the sanctions and decisions made against him.
 When “outed” the narcissist will tend to remain silent when the audience is too large to win over or manipulate or control.
-A corporate psychopath and the narcissist are similar but not exactly the same personalities but both rely on their charm to seduce others, and to disarm others when confronted and uncovered in some way.
+A corporate psychopath and a narcissist are similar but not exactly the same personalities but both rely on their charm to seduce others and to disarm others when confronted and uncovered in some way.

-In their worlds they see the truth and lies as two interchangeable concepts and unemotionally use whichever one gains them the greatest advantage.
+In their worlds, they see the truth and lies as two interchangeable concepts and unemotionally use whichever one gains them the greatest advantage.
 They routinely are deceiving others as their whole persona and its story of magnificence is typically a lie, and so they are building lie upon lie as they move forward.

 They are a snowball of lies rolling forward getting bigger every day.
-They also use lies and the truth interchangeably as a game with “close ones” whom get confused when told different versions of the same events.
+They also use lies and the truth interchangeably as a game with “close ones” who get confused when told different versions of the same events.
 The narcissist makes them feel like they are going crazy and that close person will start to doubt their own reality.

 They tend to be very political as they are the consummate political animals.
 They see the whole of life as a game with winners and losers – and that they are winners.
 They love to win and to crush opponents and critics as they are internally full of hidden rage and insecurities.

 They see ethics and morals as a sign of weakness and hold such value-driven people in contempt.
 They are end-game driven and to them the journey is not important, only the result.
 Any cost is fine as long as others have to bear that cost on the way through to that goal and any power and status it may accrue come to them only.